 8. About Sex Education

 Sex Education is a British comedy-drama television series created by Laurie Nunn.
 The series premiered on 11 January 2019 on Netflix.
 It became a critical and commercial success for Netflix, with over 40 million viewers streaming the first season after its debut.
-The third season is scheduled for release on 17 September 2021.
+The fourth season will be released some time in 2023.

 The series follows the story of Otis Milburn, an insecure boy at Moordale Secondary School who is ambivalent about sex even though his mother is a sex therapist who is frank about all aspects of sexuality.
 After inadvertently assisting the school bully with his sexual performance anxiety, Otis sets up a sex advice business with Maeve, to help their fellow students with their sexual problems.